Paint The Kitchen Red

 3. Carefully stir in cashew paste or cashew butter to make the chicken curry creamy.
 Cook chicken curry in Saute mode, stirring occasionally, until desired consistency.

 4. Press Cancel and transfer the chicken to a serving dish.
-Garnish the Instant Pot curry chicken with cilantro.
+Garnish the pressure cooker curry chicken with cilantro.
 Serve with white rice, brown rice, naan, or cauliflower rice.

 To make this recipe on the stovetop: